 List of Samford's Community Partners

-Below is a list of organizations where Micah Fellows are or may serve.
-This list is not exhaustive and we are always open to new partnerships
+Below is a list of organizations where Micah Fellows are currently serving.
+This list is not exhaustive and we are always open to new partnerships.

 Birmingham Urban Young Life - Woodlawn

 Christ Health Center